-A data archive is a store of data that is built for long time retention and as-needed search.
+A data archive is a store of data that is built for long time retention and federated search.
 For some industries (such as financial organizations), archiving is a legal requirement.
 For others, archiving is a strategy that serves as a protection against legal action.

-Preservation of modified messages.
+- Preservation of modified messages.

-Preservation of message and relevant context.
+- Preservation of message and relevant context.

-Retention policies to reduce data liabilities.
+- Retention policies to reduce data liabilities.

-Data Hold capabilities to preserve specific assets from deletion (manual or automatic).
+- Data Hold capabilities to preserve specific assets from deletion (manual or automatic).

-Predictive coding for efficient search and access.
+- Predictive coding for efficient search and access.

 1. Preservation of Modified Messages

-2. Preservation of Message and Relevant Context
+2. Preservation of Message Context

 When searching an archive of messages—context is everything.

-4. Data Hold capabilities to Preserve Specific Assets from Deletion.
+4. Data Hold Capabilities to Preserve Specific Assets from Deletion

-4. Predictive Coding for Efficient Search and Access
+5. AI-Infused Insights for Efficient Search and Access

 Aware was built by collaboration leaders for collaboration leaders.
 The platform seamlessly integrates with leading tools to give organizations the ability to safely, securely collaborate.

-Learn more about how Aware’s risk management suite can help your organization proactively build, manage and search an effective archive for your digital workplace.
+Learn more about how Aware’s risk management suite can help your organization proactively build, manage, and search an effective archive for your digital workplace.